StephanieML/HMT-SCS-2018/docs/ngram.md

 ---
-layout: home
+layout: page
-title: The Homer Multitext project
+title: N-grams
 ---

-# Using N-Grams to Explore Formulaic Language #
+Using N-Grams to Explore Formulaic Language #

 ## What is an n-gram ##